 Your full name, affiliation (send the email from your institutional mail address), your supervisor (professor), and your intended use case.

-To refer to our training or test set, please cite the origin:
+To refer to our dataset, please cite the original study for which this data was collected:

 - [Spörri16] Spörri, J. (2016).
 Research Dedicated to Sports Injury Prevention – the ‘Sequence of Prevention’ on the example of Alpine Ski Racing.
 Habilitation with Venia Docendi in “Biomechanics”.
 Department of Sport Science and Kinesiology, University of Salzburg.